Discover how this enigmatic material is shining a light on ecosystems millions of years old.

 Renewed interest in this collection, mainly from Russian scientists, enabled the description of two new species of ant in 1996 and 15 other insects in 2000.
 It was then realised that these insects had more in common with those of other Cretaceous ambers.

-In about 2000, a Canadian mining company started exporting freshly mined amber from Myanmar (formerly Burma) and collections were built up by the American Museum of Natural History in New York and private collectors in the USA.
-There then followed a steady output of papers describing new species from the American material and the London collection.
+In about 2000, a Canadian mining company started exporting freshly mined amber from Myanmar (formerly Burma) and collections were built up in the USA.
+There then followed a steady output of papers describing new species from the American and London collections.
 Study of the sedimentary bed that the amber came from enabled it to be accurately dated to 99 million years old, based on radioactive zircon crystals.

-In recent years the Chinese have become very interested in Burmese amber and many new mines have opened up in Myanmar to supply the demand.
-Thus this amber is now readily available and many scientists around the world are studying its inclusions.
-The number of new scientific papers published describing new species has skyrocketed.
+In recent years the Chinese have become very interested in Burmese amber and new mines opened up in Myanmar to supply the demand.
+Thus this amber is now more readily available and many scientists around the world are studying its inclusions.
+The number of new scientific papers published describing new species has skyrocketed and by the end of 2018, 1,192 species were known.

-A list of all the species in Burmese amber can be found here.
+A supplementary list of recently described species in Burmese amber can be found here.

-In 2010, National Museums Scotland was able to purchase a small collection of 44 pieces with interesting inclusions from a private collector.
+National Museums Scotland only has a relatively small collection of Burmese amber.
 Many of these specimens were displayed in the Amazing Amber exhibition in 2013.

 A few new species have been named from this collection and are shown here.